Converting Hz to CV

 Frequency is measured in Hertz (Hz).
 One Hz is one wave cycle per second.
 If sound waves hit our ear at 30Hz we would perceive a quite low pitch.
 If they changed to 60Hz we would perceive the pitch to be one octave higher than the first pitch.
 And at 120Hz we would perceive the pitch to be two octaves higher than the first pitch.
 The Hz is doubling for each octave.

-Hz is a logarithmic measurement: changing octaves requires multiplying or dividing frequency by two.
-CV is a linear measurement: changing octaves requires adding or subtracting whole volts.
+You may have noticed that Hz is a logarithmic measurement: changing octaves requires multiplying or dividing frequency by two.
+But CV, described above, is a linear measurement: changing octaves requires adding or subtracting whole volts.
 It's these two different ways of measuring that makes converting between Hz and volts tricky.

 Musical Notes, Cultural and Creative Practices